top of page

 Status of the KP Trend Model

-In our experience, success at investing is mostly about aligning your portfolio with the underlying trend, and just a little bit about fund choices or the selection of individual investments.
+In our experience, success at investing is mostly about aligning your portfolio with the underlying market trend, and just a little bit about fund choices or the selection of individual investments.

 The KP Trend Model adds value by actively shifting market (beta) exposure with the objective of managing volatility and portfolio drawdown.
-Over a full bull/bear cycle, our process will also likely to improve returns (CAGR), but our Model's priorities are protection and then performance —in that order.
+Over a full bull/bear cycle, this process will also likely to improve returns (CAGR), but our Model's priorities are protection and then performance —in that order.

 Managing your portfolio is a long-term journey, but it can be significantly supported by a mathematical process such as ours that has delivered very workmanlike metrics in real time over 20 years.
 Of course, even a well-designed model such as ours will occasionally get the timing wrong, but it is designed to recover from those errors and to keep moving forward.